Trump's 'Art Of The Deal' Co-Author Predicts He's About To Resign

 “I surely believe that at some point over the next period of time he’s going to have to figure out a way to resign,” Schwartz told CNN at the time.

-Despite authoring a book with Trump, Schwartz last year advised the Hillary Clinton campaign for free.
+Despite authoring a book with Trump, Schwartz advised the campaign of 2016 Democratic presidential candidate Hillary Clinton for free.

 “This is my penance for having created a man who has become a monster,” he said in September.
 “I’ve spent 30 years feeling bad about it.”